std145288/std145288.github.io/_includes/cv.md

- I'm a Civil Infrastructure Engineer and working as Head Survey Engineer in a technical office of Rural & Surveying Consultant Engineers.<br>
+ I'm a <b>Civil Infrastructure Engineer and working as <b>Head Survey Engineer</b> in a technical office of Rural & Surveying Consultant Engineers.<br>
- I always had a passion about computers and informatics and finally on July 2019 i obtained my BSc in Computer Science.<br>
+ I always had a passion about computers and informatics and finally on July 2019 i obtained my <b>BSc in Computer Science</b>.<br>
- My desire to expand my knowledge in CS, has led me to follow the MSc course in "Pervasive and Mobile Computing Systems" of Hellenic Open University.
+ My desire to expand my knowledge in CS, has led me to follow the <b>MSc course in "Pervasive and Mobile Computing Systems"</b> of <b>Hellenic Open University.

   <br><br>